-Managing an EAM CMMS Project – System Selection
+Managing an EAM / CMMS Selection

 C. Scott MacMillan and Lance Morris, Cohesive Information Solutions Inc.

 The latest ARC Advisory Group study of the enterprise asset management (EAM/CMMS) software market profiles more than 80 maintenance application suppliers.
 This number of choices is enough to make any plant manager shudder.
 How can you pick the tool that is right for you?
 Is the decision left to your chief information officer (CIO) who may prefer a specific technology?
 Should it be the chief financial officer (CFO) who may be partial to the ERP system used for financials that also happens to have a maintenance module?
 How about the plant manager who is concerned about the growing complexity of regulatory compliance?
 Or the maintenance manager who may have specific functional needs?
+What is the right CMMS selection process?

 Acknowledge the Needs